 - How do we get the kids used to sleeping in new places?
 We’ve really never had any issues with this.
 We bring a sound machine, allow each kid to bring a “blanket” or stuffed animal that they sleep with every night at home, and the girls loved snuggling in bed with us and with their Mimi so it was never a problem.
 We also used the cinemood to help overtired kiddos fall asleep quicker.
 I also use a “sleep spray” at home made of essential oils and I travel with a small spray bottle of that to spray on hotel beds.

 - How did you decide on Nevis/book all the details?
-We are members of a vacation club, which is sort of hard to explain, but just think of it like owning a time share- only you can use it all over the world.
-We log in to the website, look at the destinations/dates that are available and pick a place!
+We are members of a vacation club, which is sort of hard to explain, but just think of it like owning a time share.
+We log in to the club website, look at the destinations/dates that are available and pick a place!
 We had never been to Nevis and heard great things, so we wanted to check it out.
 We book everything through the travel club- down to activities and ordering groceries.
 We typically have a big family meeting to discuss all the activity options that everyone wants to do, and then start planning.
 Ryan is actually our “travel guide”.
 Ever since he single-handedly planned every detail of our honeymoon, he’s been in charge! 😉

 - How do you get to Nevis?
 We flew Dallas to Miami, Miami to St. Kitts, taxi from St. Kitt’s airport to St. Kitt’s marina, then a water taxi from St. Kitt’s marina to Nevis marina, then a taxi from Nevis marina to our house.
 Not gonna lie to you- it’s a looooooong day!

 - How do you handle long travel days with kids?
 Lots of snacks, candy for bribery, ipads (that they otherwise are not allowed to have- so it’s a total novelty), lots of activities in their backpacks, card games, coloring, blankets for napping, and a wish and a prayer!
 Ha!
 Honestly we just go with it!
 We get them food at the airport, and bring them a change of clothes/pjs so they can travel comfy ( Plain Jane and Alice & Ames are our travel outfit go-tos for the girls.)
 For Max we try our best to get him good and tired- let him run around the airport, and then give him a bottle once we board and hope he crashes.
-I think they travel well mostly because we travel with them so often- so they kind of know the drill.
 If it’s in the budget to get your baby their own seat- do it!
-We didn’t on this trip but luckily on one leg we had an empty seat next to us and having that extra space was a game changer!
+We didn’t on this trip, but we lucked out on one leg we had an empty seat next to us and I’m telling you- having that extra space was a game changer!
 We’re going to need to consider that in the future!

 - What cameras did you bring/use?
 Just my iphone and my Fuji camera.
 It’s my FAVORITE ever!
 I bought it specifically for travel so that I didn’t need to bring my big old Nikon, but now I use the Fuji even when I’m at home.
 I’m obsessed!